 By partnering with local churches and campus ministries, WinShape College Program comes alongside ministry leaders to help equip them and further their investment in the lives of their college students.
 Those college students, having been trained to disciple, can then go into their communities and lead others.

 “It’s really exciting to come alongside ministries and connect with leaders,” says Preston.
 “In churches specifically, college ministers are usually spread thin in their roles…often, there either isn’t a place for college students [within the church], or there’s nothing being done to further their development.”

 The curriculum has been designed with college-aged students in mind, giving them practical tips and real-life scenarios that they can easily implement in their day-to-day.

-During Disciple-Making Experiences, participants not only study the material; they are also required to teach it and receive feedback from their peers.
+During discipleship intensives, participants not only study the material; they are also required to teach it and receive feedback from their peers.
 It’s this style of training that makes such an impact, says participant Blake Dean.

 “You’re not only exposed to the material, but you get your hands on it and actually have to teach it,”